eth-brownie/brownie/docs/api-network.rst

 Classes in this module are not meant to be instantiated directly.
 When a project is loaded, Brownie automatically creates ``ContractContainer`` instances from on the files in the ``contracts/`` folder.
 New ``Contract`` instances are created via methods in the container.

-Arguments supplied to calls or transaction methods are converted using the methods outlined in :ref:`type-conversions`.
+Arguments supplied to calls or transaction methods are converted using the methods outlined in the :ref:`convert<api-brownie-convert>` module.

 .. _api-network-contractcontainer: